 What is SDDS?

 This technology is designed to provide pure sound in cinemas, where every soundtrack detail is reproduced with maximum accuracy.
-The system includes five front channels, two surround channels, and a separate channel for low frequencies.
+The system includes five front channels, two surround channels, and a separate low-frequency channel.
 This setup provides full depth and richness of sound, allowing viewers to feel immersed in the action on the screen.
 An innovative error correction system ensures stable playback even if the film is damaged.
-The technology allows the sound to move throughout the entire cinema space, creating a sense of presence.
+The technology allows sound to move throughout the entire cinema, creating a sense of presence.
 This makes watching a movie more immersive and allows viewers to hear audio details exactly as the filmmakers intended.

 1993 (prototype)

-A logo presented at an early stage conveys the brand’s spirit and technological orientation.
+An early logo conveys the brand’s spirit and technological orientation.
 The visual structure emphasizes cleanliness and functionality.

 The abbreviation SDDS is in a bold, modern font with smooth curves, emphasizing the dynamic nature of sound.
-The wavy shape of the letter “S” is associated with sound waves, symbolizing the quality and dynamics of sound and indicating technological superiority.
+The wavy shape of the letter “S” is associated with sound waves, symbolizing sound quality and dynamics and indicating technological superiority.

-Below the main graphic symbol is the full name of the company—Sony Dynamic Digital Sound.
-It is in a small sans-serif font, which makes the text easy to understand.
-The line “In Selected Theatres” is printed in capital letters to highlight the exclusivity of the technology.
+Below the main graphic, the symbol is the company’s full name, Sony Dynamic Digital Sound.
+It is in a small sans-serif font, making the text easy to read.
+The line “In Selected Theatres” is printed in capital letters to highlight the technology’s exclusivity.

 The emblem’s creation in the early 1990s reflected Sony’s desire to gain a foothold in the professional cinema sound market.
 The design has become universal and relevant, justifying all this in the future.